 We are now going to remove the rear binding post it is a simple process but again, take a look at how the rear binding post is assembled.
-You should have rubber washers that are direct contact with the machine's frame, then metal washers on either side of the rubber washers, and then finally the copper or metallic wire connector that is held firmly in place by the screw which goes through the frame and then finally threaded onto the binding post itself.
-The rear binding post is one of the primary spots of which the tattoo machine receives its power.
+You should have rubber washers that are in direct contact with the machine's frame, then metal washers on either side of the rubber washers, and then finally the copper or metallic wire connector that is held firmly in place by the screw which goes through the frame and then finally threaded onto the binding post itself.
+The rear binding post is one of the primary spots in which the tattoo machine receives its power.

 Step 5.
 Remove the Coils

 Now if you are not familiar with how a coil looks on the inside, imagine taking some thin copper wire and wrapping that around a small cylinder of steel using 200 feet each of that copper.
 You would not think it possible to fit that much wire on such a small cylinder, but it is very possible and that is also how the magnetic energy is created which ultimately drives the tattoo machine.

-Set the tattoo machine frame down and take a look at your now removed coils.
-You should notice a wire for each of the coils that are connected to a small capacitor, the capacitor regulates the power so each of the two coils energy output is equivalent and if a sudden surge of electricity flows through your P.S., the capacitor will blow or pop like a fuse, causing your tattoo machine to lose power in which then you will need to replace either the capacitor or the coils themselves.
+Set the tattoo machine frame down and take a look at your now-removed coils.
+You should notice a wire for each of the coils that are connected to a small capacitor.
+The capacitor regulates the power so each of the two coils' energy output is equivalent, and if a sudden surge of electricity flows through your P.S., the capacitor will blow or pop like a fuse, causing your tattoo machine to lose power.
+At that point, you will need to replace either the capacitor or the coils themselves.